rkhullar-nyit/csci185-fall2018-project02/README.md

 Remember to commit and push your code to your github repository.

 ### Project Reflection
-1. What are the purpose of generic classes in Java.
+1. What are the purposes of generic classes in Java.
 Why not create a linked list for ```Object``` only?
 2. What are the advantages and disadvantages of using the linked list over an array?